opnsense/docs/source/manual/multiwan.rst

 ------------------------------
 Combining Balancing & Failover
 ------------------------------
-It is also possible to combine Load Balancing with Failover in such scenario's you will have 2 or more WAN connections for Balancing purposes and 1 or more for Failover.
-OPNsense offers 5 tiers (Failover groups) each tier can hold multiple ISP's/WAN gateways.
+It is also possible to combine Load Balancing with Failover in such scenarios you will have 2 or more WAN connections for Balancing purposes and 1 or more for Failover.
+OPNsense offers 5 tiers (Failover groups) each tier can hold multiple ISPs/WAN gateways.

 -------------
 Configuration